JulyErz/Facies-classification-from-well-logs/README.md

 Application of machine learning methods to the problem of facies classification from well logs (With data preproccesing)
 Data: http://www.people.ku.edu/~gbohling/EECS833/

-I will issue my solution with time :)
+I will formalize my solution with time :)